mkdika/vagrant-jvm-dev/README.md

   - `VAGRANT_MEMORY`, for number of memory in MB. eg. `VAGRANT_MEMORY=4096`
   - `VAGRANT_STORAGE`, for number of storage. eg. `VAGRANT_STORAGE=20GB`

-  You may need to pre-install Vagrant's disksize plugin in order to ease storage customization.
+  You will need to pre-install Vagrant's disksize plugin in order to ease the storage size customization.
+  To install the plugin, run:

   ```bash
   vagrant plugin install vagrant-disksize
   ```

+  Destroy and re-up Vagrant if been exists.

 ### Todos

-- [x] OpenJDK 8 and `JAVA_HOME` env vars.
-- [x] Python3 & pip3 support.
-- [ ] Postgresql 10 and Postgresql-Client, with Connection string as env vars.
-- [ ] MongoDB 4, with Connection string as env vars.
+- [ ] Add GraalVM support?

 ## License